 Sustainability issues Characteristics Likely evolution of baseline hout implementation of WCS Natural Resources (air, water and soil) Soil Quality The majority of soils are Grade 3 in the agricultural land classification but significant areas of Grade 1 and 2 also occur.
 Worcestershire County Council's 'Planning for Soils' research paper suggest that the amount of land falling within Agricultural Land Classifications (in hectares) is as follows: Grade 1, 4,834; Grade 2, 28,884; Grade 3, 110,578; Grade 4, 17,135; Grade 5, 411; Non-agricultural, 2,526; Urban, 9,683.
 The research paper notes that no regional assessment of agricultural land has been identified, but the following figures for Grade 1 agricultural land (in hectares) in neighbouring counties are known: Warwickshire: 105; Shropshire: 10; Gloucestershire: 2,883; Herefordshire: 8,961.
 Air Quality There are currently 9 AQMAs which have been declared in Worcestershire, due to poor air quality, with several of these having recently been declared.
-The AQMAs are associated with busy arterial and main roads and are: Welch Gate, Kidderminster; Horsefair, Kidderminster; Redditch Road, Stoke Heath; Kidderminster Road, Hagley; Lickey End, Bromsgrove; Port Street, Evesham; Newport Street/Dolday, Worcester; Lowesmoor/Rainbow Hill, Worcester; Newtown Road, Worcester. waste and contaminants.
-Without Access to services Water Quality To compare the quality of water, the Environment Agency uses Water Framework Directive (WFD) classifications.
+The AQMAs are associated with busy arterial and main roads and are: Welch Gate, Kidderminster; Horsefair, Kidderminster; Redditch Road, Stoke Heath; Kidderminster Road, Hagley; Lickey End, Bromsgrove; Port Street, Evesham; Newport Street/Dolday, Worcester; Lowesmoor/Rainbow Hill, Worcester; Newtown Road, Worcester.
+Water Quality To compare the quality of water, the Environment Agency uses Water Framework Directive (WFD) classifications.
 82 river and canal water bodies fall wholly or partially within Worcestershire County representing around 700 kilometres of watercourse.
 6 water bodies have been designated as 'artificial', 12 as 'heavily modified' water bodies.
 These water bodies must meet Good Ecological Potential (GEP).
 The remaining 64 'natural' water bodies are required to meet Good Ecological Status (GES).
 2010 data states that 10 of Worcestershire's watercourses are rated as 'Good'; 56 as 'Moderate'; 11 as 'Poor'; and 5 as 'Bad'.
-Worcestershire Water Courses do not compare very favourably with watercourses in the wider area.
+Potential contamination by Access to services Worcestershire Water Courses do not compare very favourably with watercourses in the wider area.
 Within the Midlands region, 22% of watercourses are designated as good, compared to 8% within Worcestershire.
 Within the River Severn basin, 29% of the watercourses have a good status.
 Nationally, 26% of rivers have a good status.
 Kidderminster and Bromsgrove overlie a major aquifer of high vulnerability which spreads south along the line of the Severn; its southern extent is approximately level with Droitwich In Worcestershire in 2008/09, 93% of people had access by public transport, walking and cycling to healthcare (hospitals and GP surgeries); education (primary, secondary and higher education sites); food shops; and employment sites.
 In 2008, 79% of working age people in Worcestershire had access to employment by public transport (and other specified modes).
 This is the same level as in 2007.
 A full range of services and facilities are available to the local population, including various social, leisure, cultural and religious buildings, along with schools, health centres, clinics and hospitals.
 There are 602 community buildings including village halls and community centres in Worcestershire.
-There are 152 Super Output Areas (approximately 42%) within Worcestershire.
+There are 152 Super Output Areas (approximately 42%) within Worcestershire that are ranked within the top 20% most deprived areas nationally in terms of their distance from a range of key local services.
+47 areas (approx. 13%) are within the top 5%, and 7 areas (approx. 2%) are within the top 1%.
 There will be less incentive for developers to include recycling facilities within new housing developments.